triggeru/WaveAL/README.md

 WaveAL is a pet project and mod that locally unlocks all downloaded skins, for Azur Lane.
 Individual skin configurations are saved depending on region, account and server.

+Haven't been banned in over a year of usage.

 > [!IMPORTANT]
 > The project currently only supports EN servers.